Smartmayukh/Summer-Internship-IIT-Kharagpur-Multimodal-Hybrid-Energy-Harvester/README.md

-# Summer-Internship
+# Summer-Internship in IIT Kharagpur

-Summer Internship in IIT Kharagpur
+SERB sponsored project.
+Project Title: " Development of High-Performance Multimodal Hybrid Energy Harvester and its Utilization to Implement Self-Powered Sensor System "